Talk to your vet about options to manage noise phobias.

 If you have a dog, take it for a walk in the afternoon, a few hours before dinner.

-If you are home, avoid fussing over your pet but try to engage them in normal activities such as playing, and reward your dog for calm behaviour with treats or toys.
+If you are home, keep your pet comfortable in the best way that you can.
+You can try to engage them in normal activities such as playing, and reward your dog for calm behaviour with treats or toys.

 Create a comfortable space for your pet with curtains closed, put on music to help mask the outside noise.